 Viola pitched a political thriller about a Syrian refugee hacker used as a political pawn in a local election, and his entry states that the funds would be used for post-production, including effects and sound design.

 Given the VFX requirements associated with a modern hacker story, our judges felt this directly tied to an already incredibly creative and conflict-driven premise.

 A man wants freedom, what he considers the American Dream, “what this place promises.”
 But a corrupt politician manipulates him into political espionage in exchange for his freedom.
 So, can you see what the stakes are here?
 Deportation by ICE.

 With a brief mention of the words “Syrian political hacker” in his pitch, Viola communicates the potential for several different conflicts, without needing to explain any of them.
 Given current events in the past several years, anything to do with Syria has potential for a good conflict-driven story.
 Politics?
 Look at our current political ecosystem and the media frenzy we’re experiencing.
 Emails, cryptocurrency, the dark web, refugees, building walls, dictators… pick one and combine it with hacking, and there exists potential for a myriad of good conflict-driven stories.
 And as explained above, Viola’s use of funds earmarked for post-production bolsters the “hacker” component of his pitch.

 But even without current events, Viola strengthens his story through the use of beautiful cinematography, award-winning editing, and a hint of patriotic magical realism.
 These facets contribute to tell a story not about the American dream and the firestorm of politics we’re currently amid, but a story about family, loyalty, and love.

-Still in development from our funding network.
+Still in development.
 Stay tuned for a poignant story about the sadness associated with slowly and unconsciously losing one’s hearing.